Kolhapur State: History

 A regent called Daji Krishna Pandit was installed by the British to govern the state in 1843 at a time when the natural heir to the throne was underage.
 He took direction from a political agent of the East India Company and among their actions were reforms to the tax of land.
 These reforms caused much resentment and, despite Kolhapur having refrained from involvement in the previous Anglo-Maratha Wars, a revolt against the British began in 1844.
 The rebellion began with soldiers locking themselves into hill-forts such as those as Panhala and Vishalgad, and then spread to Kolhapur itself.
 Both the regent and the political agent were captured by the militia forces led by Babaji Ahirekar.
+Ahirekar was killed in December 1844 and the revolt crushed.

 The last ruler of Kolhapur was Maharaja Shahaji II.
 After Indian independence in 1947, Kolhapur acceded to the Dominion of India on 14 August 1947 and merged into Bombay State on 1 March 1949.
 In 1960 Bombay state was divided by languages into the states of Maharashtra and Gujarat.
 The boundaries of former Kolhapur state correspond very closely with those of modern-day Kolhapur district in Maharashtra state.

 Rulers of Kolhapur

+All rulers have the personal title of 'Chhatrapati'.